Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/deserializing-binary-data-files.md

-to be as compact as possible, so it's not uncommon to see a `#[repr(packed)]` (or its C cousin, `__attribute__((__packed__))` on GCC and `__attribute__((packed))` on Clang) next to struct definitions when they are using this direct reading/writing method of serialising data.
+to be as compact as possible, so it's not uncommon to see a `#[repr(packed)]` (or its C cousin, `__attribute__((__packed__))` on GCC and `__attribute__((packed))` on Clang) next to struct definitions when they are using this direct reading/writing method of serializing data.

 We get lucky here because the `flags` field is at offset 202 (which is a multiple of 2 bytes) so we didn't need to do anything special, but it's still